How to File Taxes on Sweepstakes Prizes in the United States

-- Here are the IRS' instructions on filling out the "other income" section of your 1040 form.
-Prizes and awards are mentioned on page 29.
+Here are the IRS instructions on filling out the "Other Income" section of your 1040 form.
+Prizes and awards are mentioned on page 82.

 - Itemize Your Expenses

-If you are planning to itemize your expenses as a hobby or as a small business, you should do it here.
+If you're planning to itemize your expenses as a hobby or as a small business, do it here.
 This isn't always considered a good idea.
-Speak with your tax consultant about whether this is a good idea for your circumstances.
+Speak with your tax consultant about whether this option makes sense for your circumstances.